daveho/CloudCoderWebsite/install/deploy.md

 To deploy the builder server software:

+	ssh username@server 'mkdir -p builder'
-	scp CloudCoderBuilder/cloudcoderBuilder.jar username@server:/another/path
+	scp CloudCoderBuilder/cloudcoderBuilder.jar username@server:builder
 	ssh username@server
-	cd /another/path
+	cd builder
 	java -jar cloudcoderBuilder.jar start

-Replace `username`, `server`, and `/another/path` as appropriate.
+Replace `username` and `server` as appropriate.
 (In this case, `server` should be the server you're using as the build server, not the webapp server.)
 As with the webapp, `username` is the user account under which the build server software will run, which should be an unprivileged account.
-`server` is the hostname of the build server.  `/another/path` is the directory in which the build server software will run.
+`server` is the hostname of the build server.

 You can check `logs/builder.log` for startup messages.
 If you see messages that read `Connected!` then the build server has successfully connected to the webapp